The Anti-Inflammatory Diet: 6 Shopping Tips

 - Grains, Breads, Cereals And Legumes: Choose products made of whole, intact grains, not white or whole wheat-flour products.
 The lower the grams of carbohydrate and higher the fiber grams on the nutrition facts label, the better.
 Stock up on healthy, inexpensive staples like dried beans and lentils.

 - Dairy, Refrigerator Case and Frozen Foods: Avoid anything with carrageenan (which may be irritating to the digestive tract), choose organic, full fat, hormone-free dairy products without added sugar.
 Choose frozen foods that are organic.
-Avoid frozen meals that are high in sodium, and instead opt for healthier protein sources such as frozen edamame, omega-3 enriched eggs and fresh organic tofu.
+Avoid frozen meals that are high in sodium among other unhealthy ingredients and focus on options that have an ingredient list similar items you would have in your kitchen.
+Opt for healthier protein sources such as frozen edamame, omega-3 enriched eggs and fresh organic tofu.

 - Meat/Seafood/Fish: Choose fresh or frozen to widen your selection and focus on seafood.
 When buying salmon, always opt for wild-caught Alaskan varieties.